AdguardTeam/BrowserAssistant/README.md

 AdGuard Browser Assistant extension: https://adguard.com/en/adguard-assistant/overview.html

-This is a replacement for the legacy browser assistant userscript we were using before that.
+This is a replacement for the [legacy assistant](https://github.com/AdguardTeam/AdguardAssistant) userscript we were using before that.

 ## Build